Hospital Workplace Injury Lawyers In New York

 - Transferring patients from bed to wheelchair

 - Shifting patients in bed

 Health Hazards Hospital Workers Face

 Many of these activities can result in repetitive stress injuries to the knees, hips, elbows, and wrists.
-However, healthcare workers are also at risk for muscle and ligament sprains and strains, back injuries, puncture wounds, and cuts or lacerations.
+However, healthcare workers are also at risk for muscle and ligament sprains and strains.
+Hospital workers also commonly suffer back injuries, puncture wounds, and lacerations.

-The study conducted by OSHA found that the greatest number of injuries were triggered by overexertion.
-The same has been found by the Bureau of Labor Statistics, a group that records the rate of injury at private hospitals, state hospitals, and local government hospitals.
+The OSHA study found that the greatest number of injuries were from overexertion.
+The Bureau of Labor Statistics, which records hospital injury rates, reached the same conclusion.

-The greatest number of injuries across the board are from overexertion and body reaction.
-The second-highest number of injuries and illnesses in hospitals are from falls, slips, and trips, which accounts for 24 percent of injuries in private hospitals and local government hospitals.
-However, by far the greatest number of injuries in state government hospitals is from violence, accounting for 45.9 percent of all injuries.
+Many hospital injuries are from overexertion and body reactions.
+The second-highest number of hospital injuries and illnesses are from falls, slips, and trips.
+These incidents account for 24 percent of private and local government hospital injuries.
+However, the greatest number of injuries in state government hospitals is from violence.
+Acts of violence account for 45.9 percent of all injuries in these hospitals.